tony-xlh/vision-camera-dynamsoft-document-normalizer/README.md

 [Demo video](https://user-images.githubusercontent.com/5462205/200720562-a7b91e06-cf6c-4235-a8cd-ef200012a42a.MP4)

-This version of the plugin works for the following combination:
+Please note that this version of the plugin works for Vision Camera v2.

-* vision camera v2
-* react-native-reanimated v2
-* react native <= 0.71

 ## Supported Platforms